 Pumpkins originate from this continent and were a staple of Native American cuisine.
-They were dried and then ground into flour – a very Interesting concept!
-Pumpkin flour is commercially available today and can be a great substitute to white flour.
+They were dried and then ground into flour – a very interesting concept!
+Pumpkin flour is commercially available today and can be a great substitute to regular wheat flour.

-The majority of this delicious fruit is now grown for decoration and pumpkins can grow to over 600 pounds!
-However, if you are buying a pumpkin for eating, you want to go for smallish pumpkins that are somewhat heavy for their size.
+The majority of this delicious fruit is now grown for decoration.
+And some can grow to over 600 pounds!
+However, if you are buying a pumpkin for eating, you want to go for a fruit small and somewhat heavy for its size.
 These will be more flavorful and tender for eating.

 - The heart.
 High in fiber and potassium and vitamin C, pumpkins support heart health, reduce high blood pressure and risk of stroke.

 - The eyes.
-Pumpkins provide us with high amounts of carotenes including beta-carotenes, lutein and zeaxanthin, which are powerful antioxidants with special affinity to the eyes.
+They provide us with high amounts of carotenes including beta-carotenes, lutein and zeaxanthin, which are powerful antioxidants with special affinity to the eyes.

 - The immune system.
 High vitamin C and beta-carotenes boost immunity and protect us from cancer.